How to Do Bun Hairstyles for Long Hair

 How to Do a Sock Bun

 If you want a bun that actually looks full and dramatic (aka doesn’t resemble a sad cinnamon roll), the sock bun is your bestie.
+This one’s also perfect for formal occasions, like wedding hairstyles for long hair where volume is everything.

 Steps: